Donna High School: History

 A new high school was built on the southwest corner of the original school campus on Main Street.
 The students and faculty moved into this school on January 23.
 1956 and it was dedicated on February 3, 1956.
 The building contained twenty-four classrooms with three central wings and a central office area.
 There was also a wing that included the library, superintendent’s office and the tax office.

-In 1961, the Donna Redskins won the Class AA State Football Championship defeating the Quanah Indians.
-As of 2016 Donna remains the only Rio Grande Valley area high school to win a state championship.
+In 1951, Donna (alongside Brownsville High) became the first Valley teams to reach the state semifinal in football, with Donna doing so in Class AA, where they lost to Waco La Vega.
+In 1961, Donna returned to the state semifinals and this time won the Class AA State Football Championship, defeating the Quanah Indians 28-21.
+As of 2024, Donna remains the only Rio Grande Valley area high school to win a state football championship.
 The 1960s again saw Donna schools in an enlargement plan.
 Sixty acres of land had been purchased on FM 493 and again Donna undertook construction of a new high school.